 All models come fitted with a DAB digital radio, USB connectivity, cruise control and automatic air conditioning – to keep you feeling toasty behind the wheel – as standard.
 Entry-level models cost less than £15,000 so, as an added bonus, you may be able to afford a good set of snow tyres, too.

 The Dacia Duster is one of our favourite affordable 4x4s.
 Entry-level models cost from just £9,495 – few family hatchbacks can be had for such an affordable price, let alone high-riding off-roaders.
-As you may expect from such a cheap car, however, the Duster does without any fancy interior trimmings or an advanced infotainment system.
-It does, however, boasts a spacious cabin, a roomy 408-litre boot and can be had with a reasonably efficient 1.5-litre diesel engine.
+As you may expect from such an inexpensive car, however, the Duster does without any fancy interior trimmings or an advanced infotainment system.
+It does, however, have a spacious cabin, a roomy 408-litre boot and can be ordered with a reasonably efficient 1.5-litre diesel engine.

-The Duster might lag behind some rivals in terms of ride quality and handling but, when the competition starts to struggle with slippery or icy roads, you’ll be able to sprint ahead thanks to its basic – but effective – four-wheel-drive system.
+The Duster might lag behind some rivals in terms of ride quality and handling but, when other SUVs start to struggle with slippery or icy roads, you’ll be able to sprint ahead thanks to its basic – but effective – four-wheel-drive system.

 The Land Rover Discovery Sport signifies one of the British brand’s finest efforts yet.
 It blends uncanny off-road ability with a refined, car-like driving experience on the road.
 This practical seven-seater is quiet and comfortable and even offers limited body roll and sharp handling for a car of its size.

 Just like the rest of the range, it comes packed with all Land Rover’s best off-road know-how.
 Its Terrain Response system allows the driver to quickly adjust the traction, braking and stability control systems to cope with any road surface – perfect for changeable winter conditions.
 Should all that snow suddenly melt, it’s reassuring to know the Discovery Sport can wade through up to 600mm of water.